Research activities

 Abstract

-Input and language acquisition: focus on early and late bilingual speakers
+Input and bilingual language acquisition: focus on heritage children and their parents

 Professor Laura Domínguez, University of Southampton (UK)